rotsee/protokollen/README.md

  * Firefox (tested with version 32.0)
  * Xvfb (tested with version 1.15.1)
  * An Amazon S3 bucket
- * An OAuth2 JSON key file from Google developers console, if you wish to use Google Spreadsheets as the source for your harvesting.
+ * [Service-account credentials](https://developers.google.com/console/help/new/#serviceaccounts) from the [Google developers console](https://console.developers.google.com/), if you wish to use Google Spreadsheets as the source for your harvesting.
 Not needed if using a local CSV file.
  * Command line access to your server
  * Internet connection (even for a dry run)